billyean/AndroidProj/TodoApp/README.md

 * [X] Differ section for Overdue, Today, Tmorrow, This Week, This Month.
 Sort todo by priority first then time.
 * [X] Customized time format for different section.
 Auto update section when todo gets changed.
 * [X] Color the row by priority.
+* [X] Add notification whenever there is undone todo is going to be expired within 15 minutes.

 ## Video Walkthrough